 - RELIABLE: Laser module permanently secured for dependable performance and hand-tuned during...

 Wheeler is a household name in gunsmithing, we love their toolsets and wrenches, and their Professional Laser Bore Sighter is as good as they get.
 It’s also, in keeping with Wheeler’s focus on quality, one of the most expensive.

-It’s available in red or green laser, which are priced slightly differently (at time of print the red will set you back $75; the green bumps the point of entry to $115).
+The Wheeler Bore Sight is available in red or bright green laser, which is priced slightly differently (at the time of print the red will set you back $75; the green bumps the point of entry to $115).

-The Class IIIR laser is a typical low-power laser common on almost any laser pointer, so there’s little danger outside of flash blinding someone within 530 feet so, as with any laser, exercise caution.
+The Wheeler Laser Bore Sighter uses a Class III laser is a typical low-power laser common on almost any laser pointer, so there’s little danger outside of flash blinding someone within 530 feet so, as with any laser, exercise caution.